 Note: All email passes through a server and confidentially cannot be guaranteed.
 Therefore, we recommend against including taxpayer specific information in email.

 Income Tax forms can be found under "Forms and Permits"

 **Please note that due to limited staffing, the Income Tax Department will not prepare taxes for individuals.

 Please note that in July, 2019, Council passed legislation to remove the credit paid to another municipality.
 1-19.17 Removal of Tax Credit and 1-19.17 Exhibit A for Removal of Tax Credit

 The tax credit was reinstated effective November 24, 2020.
-There is no allowable credit for wages taxed in another municipality from January 1, 2020 through November 23, 2020.
-A one percent (1%) credit is allowed for wages taxed in another municipality from November 24, 2020 through December 31, 2020.
+A one percent (1%) credit is allowed for wages taxed in another municipality from Jan.
+1, 2021 through December 31, 2021.